 In the past, Interactive Voice Response was only connected to telephonic calls where an automated voice recording would communicate with the customer.
 In addition, you would need to press a number to navigate the system.
-With new IVR technology, customers can speak directly with the system speech recognition.
+With new IVR technology, customers can speak directly with the system’s speech recognition.
 However, a button-based low-cost system is still used by many businesses.

 What is Visual IVR System?

 Visual Interactive Voice Response System is another aspect presented by service providers.
 Usually, organizations that provide graphic IVR also provide traditional IVR (phone).
 This technology shifts the first phase of customer interaction from the telephone to a device such as a smartphone or a laptop.
 Hence, the customer themselves gives the preferred mode of customer service they like by filling the information online.
-The appropriate agent will receive such calls via a visual IVR System instantly bypassing the touch-tone or voice-activated process.
+The appropriate agent will receive such calls via a visual Interactive Voice Response System instantly bypassing the touch-tone or voice-activated process.